 Locations and Appointments

 Mercy Clinics Gastroenterology offers appointments at four convenient locations in central Iowa.
-To schedule an appointment in Ankeny, Clive (main office), East Des Moines (Pleasant Hill) or Indianola, please call (515) 222-7600.
+To schedule an appointment in Ankeny, Clive (main office), Mercy Central Campus or Indianola, please call (515) 222-7600.

 Mercy Clinics Gastroenterology has nurses available to answer patient questions regarding illness, medications and test results.
 If you have a question, please call (515) 222-7600 and select option 3.